 All marine mammals are protected under the provisions of the MMPA.
 The MMPA prohibits any person or vessel from "taking" marine mammals in the United States or on the high seas without authorization.
 The MMPA defines "take" to mean "to harass, hunt, capture, or kill or attempt to harass, hunt, capture, or kill any marine mammal."

-Both migratory birds and most native-resident bird species are protected under the MBTA, and their conservation by Federal agencies is mandated by EO 13186, Migratory Bird Conservation.
+Both migratory birds and most native-resident bird species are protected under the MBTA, and their conservation by Federal agencies is mandated by EO 13186, Responsibilities of Federal Agencies to Protect Migratory Birds.
 Under the MBTA it is unlawful by any means or in any manner to pursue, hunt, take, capture, kill, attempt to take, capture, or kill, [or] possess migratory birds or their nests or eggs at any time, unless permitted by regulation.
-The 2003 National Defense Authorization Act gave the Secretary of the Interior authority to prescribe regulations to exempt the Armed Forces from the incidental taking of migratory birds during authorized military readiness activities.
-The final rule authorizing the DoD to take migratory birds in such cases includes a requirement that the Armed Forces must confer with the USFWS to develop and implement appropriate conservation measures to minimize or mitigate adverse effects of the Proposed Action if the action will have a significant negative effect on the sustainability of a population of a migratory bird species.
+The 2003 National Defense Authorization Act directed the Secretary of the Interior to prescribe regulations to exempt the Armed Forces for the incidental taking of migratory birds during authorized military readiness activities.
+The final rule authorizing the DoD to take migratory birds in such cases includes a requirement that the Armed Forces must confer with the USFWS to develop and implement appropriate conservation measures to minimize or mitigate adverse effects of the Proposed Action if the action will have a significant adverse effect on a population of a migratory bird species.

 Bald eagles (Haliaeetus leucocephalus) and golden eagles (Aquila chrysaetos) are protected by the Bald and Golden Eagle Protection Act.
-This act prohibits anyone, including the Federal government, from taking eagles, including their parts, nests, or eggs without first obtaining a permit issued by the Secretary of the Interior.
+This act prohibits anyone from taking eagles, including their parts, nests, or eggs without first obtaining a permit issued by the Secretary of the Interior.
 The Act defines "take" as "pursue, shoot, shoot at, poison, wound, kill, capture, trap, collect, molest, or disturb."

 The MSA, as amended by the Sustainable Fisheries Act of 1996 (Public Law 104-297) led to the formation of eight Fishery Management Councils (FMCs) that share authority with NMFS to help regulate and oversee fishery management in Federal waters (NMFS, 2022).
-The MSA, defines EFH as "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity" of certain managed fisheries species (16 United States Code section 1802[10]).
+The MSA, defines EFH as "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity" of certain managed fisheries species [16 U.S.C. § 1802(10)].
 EFH designations include descriptions of the physical and biological environment and the location of all necessary habitats.
 The EFH regulations clarify that "waters" may include aquatic areas and their associated physical, chemical, and biological properties that are used by the managed fish species, and those areas historically used by those species, where appropriate.
-"Substrate" includes sediment, hard bottom, structures underlying the waters and associated biological communities (e.g., seagrass).
+"Substrate" includes sediment, hard bottom, structures underlying the waters and associated biological communities.
 "Necessary" means the habitat required to support a sustainable fishery and the managed species' contribution to a healthy ecosystem.
 "Spawning, breeding, feeding, and growth to maturity" covers a species' full life cycle (50 CFR section 600.10).